 The municipalities' accounting statistics has a vital position in the annual reporting and publication of KOSTRA (Municipality-State-Reporting), which was in fully implemented in 2001.

-Data from municipal accounts are assembled in KOSTRA with service data and key figures and show municipalities and county municipality priorities, coverage, productivity and other enhanced service data.
+Data from municipal accounts are assembled in KOSTRA with service data and key figures and show municipalities priorities, coverage, productivity and other enhanced service data.

 In addition the municipal accounts in "converted form" is applied in the National accounts and financial sector account balances.
-The development of the county/municipalities economy is also influenced by the organisational changes such as we have seen in the previous years by the different forms of establishments of associated companies ( KF/FKF) and inter-municipal companies.The statistics for municipal and county municipal accounts must therefore be seen in relation to the statistics for the consolidated accounts.
+The development of the municipalities economy is also influenced by the organisational changes such as we have seen in the previous years by the different forms of establishments of associated companies ( KF) and inter-municipal companies.The statistics for municipal and county municipal must therefore be seen in relation to the statistics for the consolidated accounts.

-Consolidated accounts consist of county/municipal accounts, county/municipal consolidated company accounts and inter-municipal company accounts.
+Consolidated accounts consist of municipal accounts, municipal consolidated company accounts and inter-municipal company accounts.

-The statistics comprises all the municipalities, county municipalities, municipal and county municipal associated companies.
+The statistics comprises all the municipalities, including annual accounts from municipality companies.

 The statistics is published in different levels and categories of all expenditures, revenues including the financing of the organisations.
 Oslo is responsible for both the municipality and county municipality tasks.

-The individual municipality's and county municipality's annual accounts (appropriation accounts and balance sheets) with inclusion of municipality consolidated accounts and inter-municipal company accounts.
+The individual municipality's annual accounts (appropriation accounts and balance sheets) with inclusion of municipality consolidated accounts and inter-municipal company accounts.

-Data is reported electronically to Statistics Norway through a file extract from the municipalities, county municipalities and associated companies.
-The deadline for reporting is 22th Feb.
+Data is reported electronically to Statistics Norway through a file extract from the municipalities and associated companies.
+The deadline for reporting is 22 of February.

-The data is controlled online before submission to Statistics Norway with the help of an online controll program designed to counter check the accounting file-extract for any deviations.
+Editing is defined here as checking, examining and amending data.
+The data is controlled online before submission to Statistics Norway with the help of an online control program designed to counter check the accounting file-extract for any deviations.
 In case of any deviations, the file must be corrected by the respondents ( municipalities) before it is finally accepted and registered.

 The national average shows figures with and without Oslo.
 The reason is because Oslo's figures comprises of both the municipality and county municipality, thus making it incomparable.